 During the year the academy trust has successfully completed timely achievement of key indicators, milestones and benchmarks.
-Student recruitment, staff recruitment and educational delivery all hit key milestones and the academy trust opened on time on 1st September 2016.
-Financial viability for year 2 was achieved through exceeding a minimum viable number of students, financial planning and the year was ended with a healthy carryforward.
+Student recruitment, staff recruitment and educational delivery all hit key milestones.
+Financial viability for year 2 was achieved through exceeding a minimum viable number of students, financial planning and the year was ended with a healthy carry- forward.